backeum/backeum-blueprint/README.md

 - Receiving donations on behalf of the creators.
 - Issuing a trophy NFT as a token of appreciation and proof of backing a creator.
+- Issuing a membership NFT as a token of appreciation and proof of backing a creator.

 ## Integration with Backeum Platform